Road Racing

 What are Road Races?

 Road races form the heart of professional cycling and fascinate millions of spectators worldwide.
 These races take place on public roads and combine athletic peak performance with tactical skill and teamwork.
-From spectacular one-day classics to multi-day Grand Tours, road races offer a wide spectrum of athletic challenges.
+From spectacular one-day classics to multi-day Grand Tour Cycling, road races offer a wide spectrum of athletic challenges.

 The premier discipline of cycling differs fundamentally from other cycling disciplines such as track cycling or mountain bike racing.
 Road races take place under real conditions: changing wind conditions, different road surfaces, climbs, descents, and often unpredictable weather conditions make every race a unique sporting event.